aarpon/hrm_docs/docs/upgrade.rst

     * * * Error: variable enable_code_for_huygens must be removed from the configuration files!
     Check completed with errors!
 Please fix your configuration!

 Please make sure to fix all problems.
-The sample files and the :ref:`manual installation <manual-install>` instructions will help you set the correct parameters.
+The sample files and the :ref:`manual_install` instructions will help you set the correct parameters.

 Update the database
 ===================